Distances for Markov Chains, and Their Differentiation

-\end{proposition} The above two propositions suggest that the (depth-$k$) WL-distance and the \gls{dOTC} can be viewed as the two extreme of the family of OTM distance.
-Although the \gls{dOTC} serves as an upper bound, the following result states that a large family of OTM distances has the same discriminative power as the \gls{dOTC}. \begin{proposition}[Zero-sets] Suppose that $\mX, \mY$ are \emph{stationary} and that $p$ is a fully supported (i.e., $\forall t \in \N , p(t) > 0$).
-Then, $\dOTC{\mX, \mY} = 0$ iff $\dOTM{p}{\mX, \mY} = 0$, implying that these two distances ``distinghuish'' the same sets of stationary Markov chains. \end{proposition}
+The above two propositions suggest that the (depth-$k$) WL-distance and the \gls{dOTC} can be viewed as the two extremes of the family of OTM distances.
+In fact, in \cref{sssection:interpolation} later, we will show that the OTC distance turns out to be a \emph{tight} upper bound of the family of OTM distances.
+Furthermore, although the \gls{dOTC} serves as an upper bound, the following result states that a large family of OTM distances has the same discriminative power as the \gls{dOTC}. \begin{proposition}[Zero-sets] Suppose that $\mX, \mY$ are \emph{stationary} and that $p$ is fully supported (i.e., $\forall t \in \N , p(t) > 0$).
+Then, $\dOTC{\mX, \mY} = 0$ iff $\dOTM{p}{\mX, \mY} = 0$, implying that these two distances ``distinguish'' the same sets of stationary Markov chains. \end{proposition}